Best Puzzle Platformers 2025

 If you enjoy puzzle games that tell a light-hearted story to keep you engaged, then you’re sure to like What Lies in the Multiverse.

-If you enjoy solving 3D puzzles in diverse and colorful platforming levels, The Last Cube is definitely worth checking out.
+If you enjoy solving 3D puzzles in varied and colorful platforming levels, The Last Cube is definitely worth checking out.

 Taking on the role of the titular Last Cube, you’ll have to prove your worth and save your desolatie cube world from destruction.